backstage/backstage/docs/api/utility-apis.md

 Backstage Plugins strive to be self-contained, with as much functionality as possible residing within the plugin itself and its backend APIs.
-There will however always be a need for plugins to communicate outside of its boundaries, both with other plugins and the app itself.
+There will however, there will always be a need for plugins to communicate outside of its boundaries, both with other plugins and the app itself.

 Backstage provides two primary methods for plugins to communicate across their